dcinzona/sf-packager/readme.md

 # Overview

+> Currently only supports files saved via the legacy mdapi file structure (./src/apex ... etc.).
+If you are using the SFDX package structure, please reference the SFDX CLI.

 CLI Tool to generate Salesforce.com package.xml (and destructiveChange.xml) files based on git diff between two branches.

 Note: TargetBranch is the branch to which you want to bring up to speed (i.e. sourceBranch changes go into targetBranch)